 - 1.1 The Council's Revenues, Benefits, General Income and Rents Service is operated by the Council's joint venture company, Elevate East London LLP (Elevate).
 The service is responsible for the management of the Council's debt falling due by way of statutory levies and chargeable services.
 It also collects rent on behalf of Barking and Dagenham Reside.
-Council debts not collected by Elevate are not included in this report, for example parking and road traffic debt prior to warrants being granted and hostel and private sector leasing debt. - 1.2 This report sets out performance for the first quarter of the 2017/18 municipal and financial year and covers the overall progress of each element of the service since April 2017.
+Council debts not collected by Elevate are not included in this report, for example parking and road traffic debt prior to warrants being granted and hostel and private sector leasing debt. - 1.2 This report sets out performance for the second quarter of the 2017/18 municipal and financial year and covers the overall progress of each element of the service since April 2017.
 In addition, it summarises debts that have been agreed for write off in accordance with the Council's Financial Rules.
 All write offs are processed in accordance with the Council's debt management policy agreed on 18th October 2011. - 1.3 The target for council tax current year collection has increased this year by 0.4% which equates to an additional £283k of revenue.
 The council tax arrears target has also increased by £130k this year.
 The general income target has increased by 0.4% to 96% which equates to an additional £400k of revenue and the former tenant arrears target has increased by £25k from £175k to £200k.
 These new targets have increased the amount of revenue to be collected by approximately £838k.
+The Council provided some additional baseline funding in 2015/16 to assist in achieving these annually increased Council Tax targets.